-The iron is engaged to the depth adjustor via a pin nut attached to a 72 threads per inch lead screw.
+THE IRON DEPTH ADJUSTORThe iron is engaged to the depth adjustor via a pin nut attached to a 72 threads per inch lead screw.
 The radial knurled lead screw is housed in a split pivot nut turned from solid brass and the result is a backlash free mechanism that is field adjustable.
-This is the same mechanism used in the CT-17 Block Plane and it is as smooth as butter in use.
-Blade canting can be achieved by shifting the lead screw side to side but in practice this is not as preferable as canting with the fingers through the sides of the plane body.

 One full revolution of the depth adjustor will change depth of cut by 0.003" (.076 mm).

 DEPTH SKIDSThe single distinguishing feature of the CT-18 over any other plane made today is the ability to add depth skids; essentially turning your plane into a 2" thickness planer.